b2z/joomla-sample-module/README.md

 Sample module for Joomla!
-2.5 and 3.x
+2.5 and 3.x with AJAX functionality
 ====================
 Module's code for the upcoming tutorial on JoomlaBlog.ru.
 Branch 'master' contains Joomla 3.x code.
 Branch '2.5.x' contains Joomla!
 2.5 code.